yashu1wwww/youtube-video-auto-upload-using-localhost/README.md

 chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

-In lines 11 and 12 of the code, change the comments if you want to use something different.

-In line 19, change the movie video URL to the required URL.
+In lines 18 and 20th of the code, change the 18th line of the code with video path (create video folder and folder must be in localhost contain folder only) & 20th line with video description change it...

 That's it!
-The URL will open in the previously opened localhost Chrome and 500+ auto comments will be done automatically.
+The URL will open in the previously opened localhost Chrome and upload video automatically.

 in cmd enter